leaningtech/labs/src/content/docs/cheerpj3/12-reference/02-cheerpjRunJar.md

 ---
 title: cheerpjRunJar
-subtitle: Starts an application by executing its main class
+subtitle: Execute the main class of a JAR
 ---

 ```ts